mit-medg/csv2mysql/README.md

 The above heuristics may not create the intended data types.
-For example, some coding systems do distinguish between codes "001" and "01", but if every code in a column can be interpreted as an integer, this program will do so and thus lose these distinctions.
+For example, some coding systems do distinguish between codes "001" and "01", but if every code in a column can be interpreted as an integer, this program will do so unless `-z` is specified, and thus lose these distinctions.

 The program also cannot determine which among the `UNIQUE KEY`s should be a table's `PRIMARY KEY`, or whether compound keys need to be defined